-The key components of our compensation program for our NEOs in fiscal year 2020 is summarized in the table below.
+The key components of our compensation program for our NEOs in fiscal year 2021 is summarized in the table below.
 The compensation committee considers each compensation component individually and all compensation components in the aggregate when making decisions regarding amounts that may be awarded under each compensation component.

-Compensation Element Form of Compensation Guaranteed vs. At-Risk Performance vs. Time-based Base Salary Cash Guaranteed N/A Annual Cash Incentive Cash At-Risk Performance-based Long-term Incentive RSU awards/Time-based Options (1) At-Risk Time-based Termination and Change in Control Benefits Cash/Equity/Other N/A N/A Other Benefits Other N/A N/A
+Compensation Element Form of Compensation Guaranteed vs. At-Risk Performance vs. Time-based Base Salary Cash Guaranteed N/A Annual Cash Incentive Cash At-Risk Performance-based Long-term Incentive Performance-based Options At-Risk Performance-based RSU awards/Time-based Options At-Risk Time-based Termination and Change in Control Benefits Cash/Equity/Other N/A N/A Other Benefits Other N/A N/A